smeed652/ai-playbook/README.md

-# CorrData Cookbook
+# AI Playbook

-A collection of battle-tested recipes for building, operating, and scaling CorrData.
+A collection of battle-tested recipes for building, operating, and scaling ai company.

 ## Quick Start